-Since its foundation in 1976, Abu Dhabi Aviation (ADA) has evolved into a diversified group comprising the largest helicopter operator in the Middle East and expanded to include VIP charter services in partnership with Presidential Flight (through Royal Jet), airfreight transportation (through Maximus Air), a state of the art aviation training centre (through Abu Dhabi Aviation Training Centre), a joint venture (AWAS) with one of the largest global helicopter OEMs (Leonardo S.p.A.), and our aviation consulting arm (ADA Millennium).
+Over the years, ADA has undergone a transformative evolution, emerging as a multifaceted group that proudly stands as the largest helicopter operator in the Middle East.
+Our horizons have expanded significantly, encompassing VIP charter services in collaboration with Presidential Flight (via Royal Jet), airfreight transportation facilitated by Maximus Air, a cuttingedge aviation training center through Abu Dhabi Aviation Training Centre, a strategic joint venture (AWAS) with the renowned global helicopter OEM, Leonardo S.p.A., and the establishment of our aviation consulting arm, ADA Millennium.